As an Amazon Associate I earn from qualifying purchases.

 When Luke was born, I stayed out of work for 2-months and kept both boys home.
 When I started to go back to work, I decided since Jack really loved going to daycare to increase him to 3-days a week.
 I kept Luke home with me until he was 6-months old.

 When Luke started daycare, they were both their 3-days a week until things had changed.
 One day I got an email from my Director that my schedule could no longer be accommodated and that I would have to work a set schedule.
 I was completely crushed as that meant more of an 8 am to 5 pm schedule.

 All that said, it does not make it easier for me to send my children to daycare and rely on someone else to raise them.
 However, I must work so this is the hand I am dealt with.
 I have come to realize it isn’t a bad one even though I still have days where I am completely crushed to not have a full day with them both.
 Then the weekend comes, and I cherish every minute I can with them.

-Here are some TIPS from experience in dealing with working guilt:
+The best TIPS for dealing with working mom guilt:

 You’re letting your child grow and learn how to interact with others their age.